mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 By default, a Backup file will be in the same folder as your original file.
 You can also choose to save Backup files in the User folder or the ``%TEMP%`` folder; this is not as safe because if you edit two files with the same name in two different folders, their backups will overwrite each other.

-By default, a Backup file will have ``~`` as suffix, to distinguish it from an ordinary file.
+By default, a Backup file will have ``~`` as a suffix, to distinguish it from an ordinary file.
 If you are using Windows, you will have to enable "show file extensions" in Windows Explorer to see the extension.

 .. image:: /images/file_and_backup_file.png